possolli/instagram-front/README.md

 ## Project Collaboration

-This repository is part of a collaboration between two development enthusiasts: [Your Name] and [Colleague's Name].
-While [Your Colleague] focuses on backend development using PHP Laravel, this repository addresses the implementation of the frontend using Angular, aiming to replicate the visual and interactive experience of Instagram.
+This repository is part of a collaboration between two development enthusiasts: Me and @Mamonha.
+While @Mamonha focuses on backend development using PHP Laravel, this repository addresses the implementation of the frontend using Angular, aiming to replicate the visual and interactive experience of Instagram.

 ## Technologies Used